Robert Minor: Journalist

 In 1907, Minor joined the Socialist Party of America.
-However, by the beginning of 1912, he had moved towards an anarchist orientation and support of revolutionary industrial unionism.
+By the beginning of 1912, he had moved towards an anarchist orientation and support of revolutionary industrial unionism.

 Minor had saved several hundred dollars earned in St. Louis and decided that he wanted to go to Paris to attend art school to perfect his craft.
 In France he enrolled in a class at the Ecole des Beaux Arts, the French national art school, but he found the experience unsatisfying.
 Minor spent the rest of his time in Paris studying art on his own and taking part in the left wing labor movement through the Socialist Party of France.
 Minor returned to the United States in 1914, just prior to the outbreak of World War I.

 The year 1914 saw Minor in the unusual position of being paid but unable to work, with an old contract he had signed with the New York World continuing to pay him a salary merely to keep him from drawing for other papers.
 However, with the outbreak of hostilities in August Minor began to make a series of aggressive and provocative cartoons attacking both sides of the European conflict for their imperialism.
 While The World initially began to use these cartoons, it was not long before Minor came to the banks of the Rubicon, when his employer demanded that the artist begin to draw pro-war panels.
 Minor was unalterably opposed to the World War and was faced with a choice between his paycheck and his beliefs.
 His convictions won and Minor was successful in having his contract with The World annulled.

 On June 1, 1915, Minor moved to the New York Call, a Socialist Party-affiliated daily broadsheet.
 Minor also began contributing aggressively anti-war cartoons to Max Eastman's radical New York monthly, The Masses.
 Minor's radical cartoons would later provide fodder for the United States government's prosecution of The Masses for alleged violation of the Espionage Act of 1917, a legal assault which would eventually lead to the demise of the magazine when Wilson's administration banned it from the U.S. Mail.
 (Eastman regrouped and commenced publication of The Liberator, whose editorial staff Minor later joined.)
 Minor was sent as a war correspondent of The Call to Europe, where he wrote from France and Italy.
 Part of Minor's European expenses were being borne by a liberal newspaper syndicate in exchange for use of his drawings from the front.
 The syndicate found themselves unable to use the radical material which Minor was by this time producing and The Call was forced to recall him from Europe.